Chopinsky/Rusty_Express/README.md

 [docsrs]: https://docs.rs/rusty_express

 ## What is this
-This is a simple http server library written in Rust and provide Express-alike APIs.
-We know Rust is hard and daunting to use, so the goal of this project is to make sure your server can be easy to use without fears.
+This is a simple http-server library written in Rust and provide Express-alike APIs.
+We know Rust is hard and daunting to use, so the goal of this project is to make sure your server can be easy to construct without fears such that you can focus on the business logic.

-Many of today's popular Rust-based web framework are very verbose and difficult to use, one will usually have to learn advanced Rust features or API libraries in order to finish a seemingly easy job in other language's framework.
-So we started this project to make it easy to use Rust as a back-end technology, and aims to provide native experience similar to Node's Express framework.
-That's how this project got its name of "Rusty Express": a Rust based, Express-alike web framework.
+Many of today's popular Rust-based web framework are verbose and would take efforts to learn, one will usually have to be familiar with advanced Rust features or API libraries in order to finish a seemingly easy job in other language's framework.
+That's why we started this project -- we want it to be easy to use as a back-end technology, and provide native experience similar to Node's Express framework.
+That's where this project got its name -- "Rusty Express": a Rust based, Express-alike web framework.

 Version 0.3.0+ is a major milestone, from this point on the APIs shall be mostly stable, and we expect to make less, if none, break changes, but please do let us know if you've come across bugs